-Auditor review (and note the individuals or departments responsible for determining), at a minimum, the elements outlined in Table 1.
+In addition to the final calculated Methane Intensity value, Producers must document the following aspects that make up the Methane Intensity calculation for Auditor review (and note the individuals or departments responsible for determining) outlined in Table 1.
 The recordkeeping aspects must be presented for both the production platform(s) (Facility) and processing/treatment sites where relevant.